 Casas Aurora is a residential project located within the 30-hectare Sunshine Fiesta Project and is considered Phase III, after Sunshine Fiesta and Fiesta Casitas.
 This is the first project of the company that it is implementing on its own.
 It has contracted Dell Equipment & Construction Corporation to do the land development, which includes road construction, drainage, utilities and amenities.
-For the house construction, it has contracted VGNPineda Construction Corporation

-IRC Properties, Inc. is actively pursuing negotiations with a key real estate industry player to develop a huge portion of its Binangonan property, whether pursuant to a purchase or joint venture, into a mixed-use township project.
-The on-going negotiations are expected to be completed within the ensuing year and if the results are favorable, the project will take about seven years to finish as it involves three phases.
+For the house construction, it has contracted VG Pineda Construction Corporation.
+IRC Properties, Inc. has completed negotiations with a key real estate industry player to develop a huge portion of its Binangonan property thru purchase, into a mixed-use township project.
+Once started, the project will take about seven years to finish as it involves three phases.